Search results for:

-On top of that, you also get centralized certificate management, script pre-compilation, granular process throttling and more.
+On top of that, you also get centralized certificate management, script pre-compilation, granular process throttling, and more.

 Easily fine-tune who has access to what

-Windows 2012 makes it easier to setup access rules for everything on the server.
+Windows 2012 makes it easier to set up access rules for everything on the server.
 This is done through claims.
 Claims can be assigned to any user or group.
 These claims are then used for authentication when they try to access something.
 And you can get super detailed with them.

-While many people weren’t fond of this, it was mostly those already very familiar with running servers and those who know their way around the command line.
-If you’re new to all this, the GUI makes it easier to manage.
+While many people weren't fond of this, it was mostly those already familiar with running servers and those who know their way around the command line.
+If you're new to all this, the GUI makes it easier to manage.

-Considered Microsoft’s replacement for a VPN, Direct Access lets users securely connect to the network without all the hassle of VPN connections.
-And it got a huge boost in Windows 2012.
-It works with both IPv6 and IPv4, whereas in 2008, you were limited to IPv6 (unless you wanted to fiddle with conversions).
+Considered Microsoft's replacement for a VPN, Direct Access lets users securely connect to the network without all the hassle of VPN connections.
+And it got a massive boost in Windows 2012.
+It works with IPv6 and IPv4, whereas in 2008, you were limited to IPv6 (unless you wanted to fiddle with conversions).